acharabin/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/README.md

    It can be detached by click CTRL + p then CTRL + q.

-4. (Optional) Set s3 bucket credentials
+4. (Optional) Set s3 bucket credentials.

    If your compute instance is associated with an AWS account, it's recommended to connect your s3 bucket to reduce file transfer admin.

-   Run vim .env to open a .env file in linux, press i, and paste the following:
+   Run vim .env to open a .env file in linux, press i, and paste the following after filling in the entries:

    ```bash
    vim .env